Upcoming events

 Handling

-Rule number 1 for handling leopard geckos, DO NOT pick them up by the tail.
+Rule #1 for handling leopard geckos is to NOT pick them up by the tail.
 Their tails can detach if they are picked up like that.
 Geckos store nutrients in their tails and it really hurts when they detach their tails.

 So how do you handle a leopard gecko?
 The best thing to do is let the gecko come to you rather than forcefully picking it up.
 Although if your gecko is used to being held then you can pick it up by the belly and support its body weight, legs, and arms.